 The fifth village in Center Parcs' portfolio comprises approximately 357 acres of mature forested land in Woburn, Bedfordshire and was opened to paying guests on 6 June 2014.
-Woburn was built with the same core offer as the Original Villages but introduced modern and contemporary accommodation designs and has a higher proportion of premium accommodation offerings.
-It currently has 726 units of accommodation comprising 643 lodges, a 75 room hotel and 8 spa suites.
-There are 369 units of executive accommodation, representing 51% of the total, a higher percentage than any other village.
+Woburn Forest was built with the same core offer as the Original Villages but introduced modern and contemporary accommodation designs and has a higher proportion of premium accommodation offerings.
+As of 11 October 2018, Woburn Forest had 786 units of accommodation comprising 703 lodges, a 75 room hotel and 8 spa suites.
+There are 414 units of executive accommodation, representing 52.7% of the total, a higher percentage than any other village.
 This is designed to service the anticipated demand of its affluent guest base in the south of England.